kailash-manasarovar/statement/docs/timeline/2025/september.md

 - At this stage, I'm still trying to figure out what these people's end goal actually is.
 - Do they want me to be a spy?
 Is that it?
 - I struggle to understand why they would treat me so badly if they wanted to own me.
 It doesn't make sense.
+- In August 2026, God tells me everything.
+- They were stealing my eggs and making babies with them, and then they were going to murder me.

 ### Richard at Newgrange